ASRFacet-Rb

 scan DOMAIN

-Run the complete workflow from passive collection through findings and reports.
+Run the complete reconnaissance workflow from passive collection through findings and stored report bundles.

 passive DOMAIN

-Use passive sources only for a lower-noise first pass.
+Use passive sources only for a lower-noise first pass and save the result for later expansion.

 ports TARGET